ahmedkhaled24/The-Legends/README.md

 # The-Legends-App

-A simple application that displays some information and images about fictional legends by using: Splash, Retrofit, MVVM, Recycle View, Callback, Picasso and Butter Knife.
+A simple application that displays some information and images about fictional legends by using: Splash, MVVM, Retrofit, Callback, ViewModel, LiveData, RecyclerView, CardView, Picasso and Butter Knife

 .....................................................................